apopiak/substrate-hacking/README.md

 ## 1. Breaking Things Down

+We'll use how Polkadot implements governance as a reference to our guide and see (a) how its governance pallets interact with eachother and (b) how their parameters are configured.
+Polkadot's governance system is composed of three main elements:

+1. _Stake weighted referenda_ - public motions to pass for voting by council
+2. _A treasury_ - a reserve made up of DOT tokens from slashing or sub-optimal staking
+3. _A Council_ - made up of two groups (standard committee and technical committee)

-We'll use how Polkadot implements governance as a reference to our guide.
-Although we won't look at all of these, here are the difference parts to its Governance machine:
+Although we won't look at all of these (for now), here are the difference parts to its Governance machine:

 ```bash
 // Governance stuff.